The Psychedelic Sight philosophy

 If the music blows your mind and fries the circuits of commercial radio, the door is open.

-Psychedelic Sight’s writers have long graduated from dope and booze, preferring to get high on acid rock, not acid.
+This site has nothing to do with drugs, outside of the mind-altering stuff’s influence on much of the music.
+The Psychedelic Sight hive has long graduated from dope and booze, preferring to get high on acid rock, not acid.
 “Music is your only friend … until the end,” as the man sang.

-In addition to music and concert reviews, the site also covers movies from the psychedelic era, hippie art, books — all the alternative-media paraphernalia that fits.
-The concerts section will keep up with bands of interest that still hit the road.
+The home page is the place to read news from the ever-evolving world of psychedelia.
+In addition to record and concert reviews, the site also covers movies from the psychedelic era, hippie art, books — all the alternative-media paraphernalia that fits.
+We also look back at vintage set lists.

 I had something else to say, it seems, but it’s clearly time to discorporate.

-1. Bren says:
+Bren

 About time!
 What took you so long putting this together?
 Someone needed to do it and who better then you.